illinois-cs241/illinois-cs241.github.io/index.md

 |Quiz 7 (Week 14)|Tue, Nov 27|Fri, Nov 30|
 |Quiz 8 (Week 15)|Tue, Dec 4|Fri, Dec 7|

 The final exam will be scantron and paper-based and during the finals exam period.
 The date and time will be published by the university when the exam schedule has been finalized.
 Check [the final exam schedule](https://courses.illinois.edu/schedule/DEFAULT/DEFAULT).
+The topics of a quiz can be seen at [The topics page](/quiz_topics).

 ## Coding Assignments